Naeemayoub/Naeemayoub/README.md

 - 🔭 I’m currently working on building up my GitHub profile with data science projects.
 - 🌱 I’m currently learning Automation, PLC (Ladder Loggic) programming, Digital twins, Virtual Reality and Extended Reality.
-- 🤔 I’m experienced in Computer vision, Data Science , Machine Learning and Project Management
+- 🤔 I’m experienced in Computer vision, Data Science , Machine Learning and Project Management.
 - 👯 I’m looking to collaborate on any of the data-science, computer vision, Extended reality projects and also open to other projects.
-- 💬 Ask me about any question about datascience and computer vision and i will be happy to help
+- 💬 Ask me about any data-science and computer vision and automation related question and i will be happy to help.
-- ⚡ Fun fact: I enjoy walking when i am not working -->
+- ⚡ Fun fact: I enjoy walking with coffee when i am not coding.
+-->